Episiotomy - aftercare

 What to Expect

-Most women heal without problems, although it may take many weeks.
+Most women heal after an episiotomy without problems, although it may take many weeks.

 - Use tampons